blocksds/maxmod/documentation/ds_programming_guide.md

 project!

 Add a new directory to your project; I'll call it "audio".
-Then, set the variable `AUDIODIR` to point to that folder:
+Then, set the variable `AUDIODIRS` to point to that folder:

 ```make
 AUDIODIRS :=  audio